 Frequently Asked Questions (FAQs)

-Creation of holding company limits liability, provides tax benefits, facility of pooling resources, better credit ratings, and centralized control.
+The creation of a holding company limits liability and provides tax benefits, the facility of pooling resources, better credit ratings, and centralized control.

 a.
 It adds Complexity.